Waffles + Mochi: Special (2021)

+Waffles + Mochi's Restaurant (2022)

 Production and release

-Waffles + Mochi was produced by Higher Ground Productions, the production company founded by former President and First Lady of the United States Barack Obama and Michelle Obama.
+Waffles + Mochi was produced by Higher Ground Productions, the production company founded by former president and First Lady of the United States Barack Obama and Michelle Obama.
 It is one of the first programs to be made by the company for Netflix.
-Executive produced by Erika Thormahlen, Jeremy Konner, Tonia Davis, Priya Swaminathan, Alex Braverman and the Obamas, it was announced on February 9, 2021, and its trailer was released on February 11.
+Executive produced by Erika Thormahlen, Jeremy Konner, Tonia Davis, Priya Swaminathan, Alex Braverman, and the Obamas, it was announced on February 9, 2021, and its trailer was released on February 11.
 All episodes were made available to stream on Netflix on March 16, 2021.

 Puppets

 The puppets were created by Viva La Puppet and had the unusual feature of being able to eat food on camera for multiple takes.
 Waffles had a "hidden pocket" that's cleanable along with a specifically designed glove to let Waffles eat hot food safely, according to Waffle's puppeteer Michelle Zamora.
 To improve Zamora's real-time reactions to Waffles eating food, they rigged the sets so Zamora could eat at the same time as Waffles and she said she was "getting spoon-fed tortellini from Massimo Bottura — world-renowned chefs!"
 They had "three or four puppets" on set for the eating scenes in case the puppets got too messy and were unable to be cleaned.
 The original plans for the puppets had them "as detailed as possible with animatronics" but decided to keep them simpler and Sesame Street-like with "puppetry rods clearly visible".